Nitrolaunch/nitrolaunch/docs/guide/gui/packages.md

 By navigating to an instance's page, you can edit and remove packages on that instance.

-You can also click `Browse Packages` to browse for packages that are compatible with this instance.
+You can also click the plus or search buttons to browse for packages that are compatible with this instance.

 ## 4. Updating packages